Have you heard of the dreaded “summer slide?”

 FIRST, GET INVOLVED

-For starters, learning experiences such as camps, playgroups, and hobbies get them thinking and trying new things.
+For starters, learning experiences such as camps, playgroups, and family hobbies get them thinking and trying new things.

 SECOND, GET READING

 Additionally, the most essential ways to keep those academic skills fresh is to get our kids reading books on a regular basis.
 So, be sure to encourage reading the next few months!
 Have them reading MORE, not less this summer!

 Try out one of these simple ideas below to keep those reading and critical thinking skills active!

 Get The Kids Reading to Beat the Summer Slide

 This post contains affiliate links, at no cost to you.